Office of Social Innovation and Civic Participation: Past staff

 Charles D. Anderson: Policy Assistant.
 Anderson is an adviser at the Council on Foreign Relations.

 Howard W. Buffett, senior policy advisor.
 He is a faculty member Columbia University's School of International and Public Affairs, the executive director of the Howard G. Buffett Foundation and the co-author of 40 Chances.

-Annie Donovan: Annie was a Senior Policy Advisor working collaboratively with SICP and the Council on Environmental Quality.
+Annie Donovan: Donovan was a Senior Policy Advisor working collaboratively with SICP and the Council on Environmental Quality.
 She formerly worked as the chief operating officer at NCB Capital Impact and now serves as the CEO of Coop Metrics.